jdf/processing.py/README.txt

     $ java -jar processing-py.jar examples.py/Library/OpenGL/SpaceJunk/SpaceJunk.py

 Put processing extension libraries in "libraries" directory any way you like.

-Use "this" to refer to the running applet, e.g.
+Import them in the usual Python way, e.g.

+    import peasy.PeasyCam
+    cam = peasy.PeasyCam(this, 200)

+or

+    import peasy.PeasyCam as PeasyCam
     cam = PeasyCam(this, 200)

+or

+    from peasy import PeasyCam
+    cam = PeasyCam(this, 200)

+Unfortunately, "from foo import *" is not supported.

+Use "this" to refer to the running applet, as in the examples above.